-With the Monastiraki square at its heart, the entire area is worth exploring.
-Wander through the side-streets and quirky alleyways, visit the Monastiraki flea market or explore some of the best sights located here, including the Tzistarakis Mosque, the Ancient Agora of Athens and Hadrian’s wall to name but a few.
+With Monastiraki square at its heart, the entire area is worth exploring.
+Wander through the side streets and quirky alleyways, visit the Monastiraki flea market or explore some of the best sights located here, including the Tzistarakis Mosque, the Ancient Agora of Athens, and Hadrian’s wall to name but a few.

 10. Book a sailing adventure